 HISTORICAL CONTEXT is when you are describing documents with HIPP.
 We'll talk about that later...

 To earn this point on the AP Exam, the response must relate the topic of the prompt to broader historical events, developments, or processes that occur before, during, or continue after the time frame of the question.
 This point is not awarded for merely a phrase or reference.

-SOME TEACHERS ADVISE STUDENTS TO USE THE SAME TACTIC AS FOR EVIDENCE IN AN LEQ, DESCRIBE, EXPLAIN, EXPAND.
+SOME TEACHERS ADVISE STUDENTS TO USE THE SAME TACTIC AS EVIDENCE IN AN LEQ, DESCRIBE, EXPLAIN, EXPAND.

 The good thing about this is it forces the student to expand their ideas about Context.